General Management

 All trainees complete the fully funded Diploma.

-After you’ve graduated from GMTS, you may decide to work towards a Masters in Healthcare Leadership.
-The Masters qualification will not be funded by GMTS – alumni are responsible for securing their own funding.
-You’ll need to work directly with the education provider to progress your studies to Masters level.
+After you’ve graduated from NHS GMTS, you may decide to work towards a Masters in Healthcare Leadership.
+The Masters qualification will not be funded by NHS GMTS – alumni are responsible for securing their own funding.
+You’ll need to work directly with the education provider to progress your studies to Masters level, as this is not organised or arranged by the NHS GMTS.

 No. However, we encourage you to apply to join another specialism.